Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 ## Projects

+Experiment uses the same projects which are required for Amplitude Analytics.
 As a best practice, create a project per product and per environment.
 Because [flags](#flags-and-experiments), [experiments](#flags-and-experiments), and [deployments](#deployments) only exist within a single project, duplicate these objects across projects for the same product.

 !!!tip "Copying a flag to another project"